 If you do, it's far better to pay off debts before starting to save.
 The interest on your debts is much higher than the interest earned on savings.
 So pay off your debts with your savings and you're much better off.

-In some circumstances, this can apply to your mortgage as well as credit card and loan debts.
-If this is your case, please read the full Repay Debts or Save? guide first.
+In some circumstances, this can apply to your mortgage as well as credit card debts too.
+For more info on this, please read the full Repay Debts or Save? guide first.

 2. Do you want to save or invest?

 It's important to understand the difference between saving and investing as a start point.

 Different types of savings have different rules on how much you can put in and when.
 To max your interest, you need to pour money where it'll pay best.

 Think of it like a champagne fountain - put your cash into the best-paying savings vehicle possible, then when that's full and overflowing, fill up the next best, and so on.

 Bizarrely, some bank accounts' in-credit rates currently smash easy access savings accounts and ISAs.
 It's a loss leader to build banking customers - yet if you're prepared to switch account, rates are strong.
 Don't just focus on rate, aim to cover as much as possible at decent rates.